Armstrong Whitworth AW.660 Argosy: United States

 Argosies operated within the United States on and off over a 30 year period, with the focus being flying on behalf of US government entities.

 The Argosy Series 100 (aka AW.650) first entered service with the American cargo airline Riddle Airlines (later known as Airlift International).
 In the late 1950s, Riddle wanted to replace its large fleet of Curtiss C-46s and saw potential in the Argosy.
 In 1960, Riddle was awarded a US domestic Logair freight contract by the US Air Force on the basis of a five aircraft AW.650 fleet.
 See External links for a picture of a Riddle Argosy with Logair titles.
+A contemporary article noted the modestly-sized Argosy was well suited to Logair, being well adapted to a short-range system due to its ability to load and unload within 15 minutes.
+The Argosy's roller-floor system was modified to work with the US military's 463L pallet, of which the Argosy could accommodate 10.

 But Riddle was financially distressed and unable to profitably fly the Argosies.
 In 1962 it returned its fleet of seven Argosies to Armstrong Whitworth in return for being let off the financial hook.
-By July 1962, Capitol Airways bought five of the ex-Riddle machines to, again, work for Logair.
+By July 1962, Capitol Airways bought five of the ex-Riddle machines to work for Logair.
+But Capitol made a decision to exit domestic military flying, and the Argosies were out of its fleet by year end 1965.

 Zantop Air Transport bought its first two AW.650s in early 1963, again, to fly for Logair.
 Zantop lost one in an October 1965 crash, but when Zantop was sold, becoming Universal Airlines at year-end 1966, it was still operating the other six US aircraft (there was some confusion about Zantop's new name.
 The buyer initially called it Intercontinental before settling on Universal, FAA 1966 year-end fleet counts reflect the otherwise mysterious "Intercontinental").
 Universal bought another two in 1968, reaching a total of eight.
 Universal still had four at August 1971, but in May 1972, Universal went bankrupt, ceasing operations.
 Other airlines stepped in to pick up parts of its business but apparently not the Argosies.
 See External links for a link to a photo of a Universal Airlines AW.650.

 Three ex-Universal aircraft would go to Duncan Aviation of Lincoln, Nebraska, which operated them under contract to the US Department of the Interior supporting fire fighting in Alaska during summers from the early 1970s through 1991.
 Two aircraft were written off in Alaska in 1974.
 They were backfilled by an ex-RAF aircraft, XP447, which operated under US registration N1430Z.
 Duncan had another non operational ex-RAF aircraft (XR143) used as a source of parts.
 Duncan's were the last operational Argosies.
 See External links for a photo of the Duncan Aviation fleet in 1991 after its last season.